tchx84/Gameeky/docs/basics/en/index.md

 ## The scene editor

-The scene editor allows users to create new scenes and to edit existing scenes.
+The scene editor lets users create and modify scenes.
 It serves as the initial and simplest form of no-code creation experience in Gameeky.

-To edit an existing Scene, click on the *Edit* button on the project's card from the launcher.
-To create a new Scene it's recommended to start off an existing project such as a thematic pack.
+To edit an existing Scene, click on the *Edit* button of the project from the launcher.
+To create a new scene it's recommended to start off an existing project such as a thematic pack.
 Follow these steps to add a new Scene:

-1. From the launcher, click on the *Copy* button on the project's card.
+1. From the launcher, click on the *Copy* button of the project.
 This step is **only** needed for thematic packs.
 Thematic packs can't be modified, so this creates an editable copy.
-2. From the launcher, click on the *Edit* button on the project's card.
+2. From the launcher, click on the *Edit* button of the project.
 3. From the scene editor, go to the menu and select the *New* option.

 ![](https://raw.githubusercontent.com/tchx84/Gameeky/main/data/screenshots/en/01.png)